-The Staff at the Weather Information Network has experienced firsthand the wrath of several Hurricanes, first there was Frances born August 24, 2004, Frances pounded the Palm Beach County area for hours as she had slowed in forward speed.
+The Staff at the Weather Information Network has experienced firsthand the wrath of several Hurricanes.
+First, there was Frances born August 24, 2004, Frances pounded the Palm Beach County area for hours as she had slowed in forward speed.
 Frances caused over $12 billion dollars in damage before she died on September 10th, 2004.

-This was a very frightening storm for the people of South Florida, as it had really been the first big one since Andrew in 1992, if that wasn't bad enough, here comes Jeanne born September 13, 2004, she took almost the exact same path as Frances, but was not as violent.
+This was a very frightening storm for the people of South Florida, as it had really been the first big one since Andrew in 1992.
+If that wasn't bad enough, here comes Jeanne born September 13, 2004, she took almost the exact same path as Frances but was not as violent.

-The Weather Information Network provided food, hot coffee and cold drinks as we were the only location around with a Generator, as night fell, we were like a beacon in the storm (The only lights for miles around).
-Both Frances and Jeanne brought neighborhoods together, people who didn't know who their neighbors were before the two Hurricanes, surely did afterwards.
+The Weather Information Network provided food, hot coffee, and cold drinks as we were the only location around with a Generator, as night fell, we were like a beacon in the storm (The only lights for miles around).
+Both Frances and Jeanne brought neighborhoods together, people who didn't know who their neighbors were before the two Hurricanes, surely did afterward.
 Generator sales went through the roof after these storms.